Nebula-Softworks/Twilight-ESP/README.md

 ## Structure Of Twilight
-A semi-Rojo project made via modular Luau scripts, compiled for usage by Darklua and Lune.
-Semi-Rojo as it is used for Luau LSP and Selene Linter, but doesn't actually sync to Roblox.
+A Rojo project made via modular Luau scripts, compiled for usage by Darklua and Lune.
 As of Version 1.2, Twilight does not support usage outside of executors supporting the Drawing sUNC function.
 Prior to Version 1.2, Twilight was compiled for usage with Maui by Latte Softworks.